Shaheer-Cybersec/system-security-scanner/README.md

 # 🔐 System Security Scanner
+> A standalone cybersecurity tool for basic system risk assessment.

 A standalone Python-based cybersecurity tool designed to perform basic system security assessments on a local machine.